haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   * The Ethernet header does not contain a hop count (or Time to Line (TTL)) field.
 This is dangerous when there are temporary loops such as **when spanning tree manages are lost or components such as repeaters are added**.
   * VLANs are partition when the spanning tree configuration

   **This document presents the design for RBridges (Routing Bridges [RBridges]) that implement the TRILL protocol and are poetically summarized below**.
-RBridges
+RBridges combine the advantages of bridges and routers and, as specified in this document, are the application of link state routing to the VLAN-aware customer bridging problem.

+  **With the exceptions discussed in this document, RBridges can incrementally replace IEEE [802.1Q-2005] or [802.1D] customer bridges**.

+  While Rbridges can be applied to a variety of link protocols, this specification focuses on IEEE [802.3] links.
+Use with other link type is expected to be covered in other docuements.

+  The TRILL protocol, as specified herein, is desinged to be a Local Area Network protocol and not designed **with the goal of scaling beyond the size of existing briged LANs**.

 ### 1.1.
 Algorithm V2, by Ray Perlner
+  I hope that we

 ### 1.2.
 Normative Content and Precedence
 ### 1.3.
 Terminology and Notation in This Document
 ### 1.4.
 Categories of Layer 2 Frames